 Dropshipping is also flexible in that it gives you a lot of room to make decisions that work for you.
 You can easily list new products whenever you want, and you can adjust your strategies on the fly.
 If you’re going on vacation, you can automate everything to run while you’re away.
 You get the idea – the possibilities are limitless.

 Dropshipping is easy to manage.
 Since it doesn’t require you to make many commitments, you can manage everything with little hassle.
-Like I said, you can do everything all by yourself if you want to.
-Once you’ve found suppliers and gotten everything set up, you’re mostly responsible just for your online storefront.
+Once you’ve found suppliers and set everything up, you’re mostly only responsible for your online storefront.

 Disadvantages of Dropshipping